 Whether the arbitration is held under common law or civil law rules, it is depressing, but no longer surprising, to see how often the witness statements of fact witnesses contain deliberate untruths, as do their responses to cross-examination questions.
 (It is even more depressing that some supposedly reputable lawyers have had a hand in these witness statements.)

-One of the objectives of cross-examination of fact witnesses is, of course, to reveal at least some of these untruths.
+One objective of cross-examination of fact witnesses is, of course, to reveal at least some of these untruths.
 This is generally accomplished by putting before the witness documentation or other witness statements from the same side that contradict the testimony.
 A laundry list of lies is not necessary, as revealing just a few key untruths will generally lead arbitrators, especially common law arbitrators, to discredit other contentious points made by that witness.

 However, a second objective of cross-examination that is often ignored is using an opposing witness to lend support to points in your own side’s favour.
 Even the most carefully crafted witness statement can yield valuable support to facts that buttress the position of the other side, and self-incrimination is extremely difficult to counter.